milen-patel/C-Integration/README.md

 # C-Integration
-A program that can parse and integrate polynomials
+The goal of this project was to create a program entirely in C that can parse polynomials and evaluate definite integrals